SAP-samples/integration-suite-b2b-exercises-advanced/Exercise 2D/README.md

 ![image](assets/8.png)

-9. **Just if customer parameter is missing** If you don’t find the specific company parameter, you should add it in the “Company Profile” by the following steps:
+9. **Just if customer parameter is missing:** If you don’t find the specific company parameter, you should add it in the “Company Profile” by the following steps:
     1. Go Company Profile and select "BestRun"
     2. Click on tab "Parameters"
     3. Click on "Create" button